elix/elix.org/content/AriaListMixin.md

 ## Usage

+    import AriaListMixin from 'elix/src/AriaListMixin.js';

+    class MyElement extends AriaListMixin(HTMLElement) {}

 Elix mixins and components support universal access for all users.
 The work required to properly expose the selection state of a component in ARIA is complex, but thankfully fairly generalizable. `AriaListMixin` provides a reasonable baseline implementation of ARIA support for list components.
 (Another important aspect of supporting universal access is to provide full keyboard support.
 See [KeyboardMixin](KeyboardMixin) and its related mixins.)

 ### Example

+`AriaListMixin` complements the model of selection formalized in the companion [SingleSelectionMixin](SingleSelectionMixin).
+A very simple element can expose its single-selection state via ARIA:

-    // A sample element that exposes single-selection via ARIA. class AccessibleList extends
+    class AccessibleList extends
-        AriaListMixin(SingleSelectionMixin(HTMLElement)) {
+        AriaListMixin(SingleSelectionMixin(ElementBase)) {
-      get items() {
+      // Simplistic definition for the component's items. get items() {
         return this.children;
       }
-      // Not shown: when items change, invoke [symbols.itemAdded] for new items.
     }
     customElements.define('accessible-list', AccessibleList);